CodeYourFuture/CYF-PD/content/blocks/reviewing-and-improving-goals/readme.md

   - English Language
 objectives:
   - "Share your SMART goals and Weekly Activity spreadsheet "
-  - Critique you peer’s goals and give feedback
+  - Review your peers' goals and give feedback
   - Identify challenges to achieving the shared goals
   - Develop a strategy for overcoming those challenges
 time: 60